 3. A Compelling Story

 Every fundraising appeal is a story.
-It’s a story chronicling how a donation to your nonprofit today makes the world a better place tomorrow.
+It’s a story chronicling how donating to your nonprofit today makes the world a better place tomorrow.
 The kind of story you’ll tell will depend on the specific work your nonprofit does, but, at its core, that’s what it will accomplish.

 To tell a compelling story in your year-end giving letter, you should focus on the communities you’re serving.
-While talking about your organization is great, donors will be inspired to give when they’re connecting that donation to the people (or furry friends) they’ll be helping.
+While talking about your organization is great, donors will be inspired to give when they connect that donation to the people (or furry friends) they’ll be helping.

 Here are some pro tips for telling a compelling story.

-- Use a main character: Focus your story on a single individual and how their lives have been improved by your organization’s services.
+- Use a main character: Focus your story on a single individual and how your organization’s services have improved their lives.
 Ideally, this should be a real person, but composite characters representing your clients can work, too.

 - Avoid too many statistics: It can be tempting to rattle off a series of important-sounding numbers that capture your organization’s impact.
 Resist that temptation.
 People don’t usually connect with numbers; they connect with other people.
 Oddly enough, the bigger the number is, the less people will connect with your message.
 If you have a powerful statistic, work it into your main character’s story.
 Instead of “Thousands of people face food insecurity every day,” write something like, “Francis and her family received fresh groceries because of your support.
 Thousands of others are in Francis’ position: Will you help them, too?”